JesusFilm/react-prep/Project/instructions/3-UseState.md

 ## Form

+This form should allow the user to set name/label for a timer.

+This form should should allow the user to set the amount of time for the timer.

 When the button in the form is clicked a new timer should be created (and rendered) in the timer list.

 ## Timer